Investigating Massive Multilingual Pre-Trained Machine Translation Models for Clinical Domain via Transfer Learning: Related Work

-In this paper, we ask this research question (RQ): \textit{Can Massive Multilingual Pre-Trained Language Models Create A Knowledge Space Transferring To Entirely New Language Pairs and New Domains for Machine Translation in A Zero Shot Fashion? }
+In this paper, we ask this research question (RQ): \textit{Can Massive Multilingual Pre-Trained Language Models Create a Knowledge Space Transferring to Entirely New Language (Pairs) and New (clinical) Domains for Machine Translation Task via Fine-Tuning?}